 During the pre-construction phase, ADT Workplace worked closely with the other professional partners to further develop the brief to ensure the initial design could be delivered as intended within the 12,000 sq.ft space.

-Providing Cat A and B services as well as all mechanical and electrical systems, our team worked in close partnership with the other project partners to create an inspiring space which is reflective of the University’s ethos, and provides a relaxed and welcoming environment to promote learning and connectivity.
+Providing Cat A and B services as well as all mechanical and electrical systems, our team worked in close partnership with the other project partners to create an inspiring education space which is reflective of the University’s ethos, and provides a relaxed and welcoming environment to promote learning and connectivity.

 The high quality specification and clever design utilises bold colour ways throughout, combined with striking joinery, feature lighting and acoustic paneling to provide a contemporary look and feel.
-Incorporating a selection of large and small lecture rooms, private study spaces and a variety of breakout zones suitable for independent and informal learning or meeting, as well a small café facility and areas to relax, the new hub encourages collaboration and connectively.
+Incorporating a selection of large and small lecture rooms, private study spaces and a variety of breakout zones suitable for independent and informal learning or meeting, as well a small café facility and areas to relax, the new hub encourages collaboration and connectivity.

 The overall scale and quality of the scheme required a robust, comprehensive and coordinated approach to ensure the project was delivered as smoothly as possible, while maintaining high quality and meeting the design aspirations of 5plus architects.
 The team worked collaboratively to overcome a number of challenges, including inherited base build issues with steel work fire integrity, the unavoidable long lead times on materials, and coordinating with client direct suppliers for AV, security and furniture.
 The project also included the largest single pour of polished concrete floor in the UK, which involved meticulous organisation.